-*Chapel-en-le-Frith High School is highly unusual in England in consisting of a former special school merged with a mainstream secondary school.
-Our 36 place enhanced resource provision teaches an independent, non-GCSE curriculum to its students who typically have moderate to severe special educational needs.
-In the 2018 year 11 cohort, ten students had studied a non-GCSE curriculum in the enhanced resource.
+Chapel-en-le-Frith High School is highly unusual in England in consisting of a former special school merged with a mainstream secondary school.
+Our 34 place enhanced resource provision, the former special school, teaches an independent, non-GCSE curriculum to its students who typically have moderate to severe special educational needs.

 This unusual arrangement makes the school’s data difficult to compare meaningfully with other schools.
 Government data on the school, including the performance tables, combine the results of the enhanced resource students with those of the mainstream population.
 The data effectively averages the results of a special school with that of a mainstream comprehensive.